 4. Empty Ice Cream Container

-Whether the container is one of the small, cardboard varieties, or whether you went all out and got a giant plastic tub of yummy ice cream, the empty container can be rinsed out and used to store anything and everything.
-Store small tools and craft items or use the container to collect coffee grounds and food scraps before adding them to your compost heap.
+Whether from the small, cardboard varieties or a giant plastic tub of yummy ice cream, the empty container can be rinsed out and used to store anything and everything.

 5. Empty Roll-On Deodorant Bottles